 Hummingbird cupcakes are a classic Southern dessert.
 Filled with fruit and nuts, these party-ready cupcakes will make everyone hum with excitement!

-The cake is almost more like an amped-up banana bread, but I think that’s what makes it so amazing, because I LOVE banana bread.
+Hummingbird cake is almost more like an amped-up banana bread, but I think that’s what makes it so amazing, because I LOVE banana bread (especially Dominque Ansel’s Banana Bread or Chunky Monkey Banana Bread).
 It’s usually a layer cake, but I opted to make Hummingbird Cupcakes for easy serving.

-I’ve also used applesauce in this cake to replace some of the oil and make it a tiny bit healthier.
+I’ve also used applesauce in this cake to replace some of the oil.
 Since there is already a lot of fruit in the cake, the applesauce blends in perfectly.
-If you like, you can add shredded coconut to the cake or the frosting, but I like it without.
+If you like, you can add shredded coconut to the cake or the frosting, or even garnish the cupcakes with toasted coconut, but I like it without.